Queens of the Stone Age: 2007–2008: Era Vulgaris and death of Shneider

-Homme's health issues, debut re-release and promotional tour (2009–2011)
+2009–2011: Homme's health issues, debut re-release and tour

 During 2009 and 2010, band members worked on side projects during the down time.
 Troy Van Leeuwen started up a new band, Sweethead.
 Joey Castillo played for Eagles of Death Metal on their Heart On tour.
 Bassist Michael Shuman continued his work as drummer and vocalist with Mini Mansions, while Dean Fertita became the guitarist/keyboardist for Jack White's newest group, The Dead Weather.
 Josh Homme formed supergroup Them Crooked Vultures with Dave Grohl and John Paul Jones.
 After Them Crooked Vultures finished touring in June, the band toured and released a two-CD deluxe edition of Rated R on August 3, 2010.
 This edition featured the original CD along with six B-sides and live recordings from the band's Reading performance in 2000.

 In 2010, Homme suffered from complications during a botched knee surgery, during which his heart stopped for a short time due to asphyxiation; doctors had to use a defibrillator to revive him.
 Following this, he was bedridden for four months and plunged into a deep depression, during which he considered giving up his music career altogether.
-He elaborated on this experience further in an interview on Marc Maron's WTF podcast, explaining that he had contracted a methicillin-resistant Staphylococcus aureus (MRSA) infection which his immune system could not fight due to stress.
+He elaborated on this experience further in an interview on Marc Maron's WTF podcast, explaining that he had contracted a methicillin-resistant Staphylococcus aureus (MRSA) infection that his immune system could not fight due to stress.
 Homme has since said that the experience contributed greatly to the writing and recording of ...Like Clockwork.

 After Homme recovered, Queens of the Stone Age released a remastered version of their self-titled debut album in early 2011, and performed the album in its entirety in a promotional tour.
 The band performed on Conan on April 14, and later played at the Australian music festival Soundwave.
 Throughout the summer of 2011, the band appeared at various European festivals, including the Glastonbury Festival, in Somerset, UK.
 They also played at Pearl Jam's 20th Anniversary Festival at Alpine Valley in East Troy, Wisconsin on September 3 and 4, 2011, which would be their last with drummer Joey Castillo.